 New pipe has been laid and lifts will be running faster and smoother than ever.
 And to prolong the ski season, New York’s abundant natural snow gets a boost from great big snowmaking guns across the state.
 A snowmaking pioneer since 1960, Hunter Mountain, "the Snowmaking Capitol of the World," has some of the best conditions in the East.

-See our Downhill Ski Area listings by using the map at right.
+See our Downhill Ski Area listings below.
 With so many great ski destinations so easy to reach, and so affordable, New York offers you endless options to come out and play in the snow!
+Don't miss out on ski specials and check out the latest snow reports by visiting: I Ski New York